apache/nifi/nifi-extension-bundles/nifi-update-attribute-bundle/nifi-update-attribute-processor/src/main/resources/docs/org.apache.nifi.processors.attributes.UpdateAttribute/additionalDetails.md

 **Closing the Advanced UI**

-Once all changes have been saved in the Advanced UI, the UI can be closed using the X in the top right corner.
+Once all changes have been saved in the Advanced UI, you can navigate back to the Canvas using the navigation at the top.

 **Stateful Usage**